 Tandem Torsion Axle Design

-The premise of the design follows the railway (and over the road trailer) ‘axle truck’ paradigm.
-It’s a hybrid of Center Pivot and Torsion.
+The premise of the design follows the railway (and over the road trailer) “axle truck” paradigm.
+It is a hybrid of Center Pivot and Torsion.
 Basically there is a pivot point in the center of a rocker beam with an axle at each end.
+Also called a walking beam suspension.
 The center pivot connects to the trailer frame.
-When the front axle encounters a bump, the rocker beam pivots one way then the other as the wheels go over it.
-Because connection to the frame is through the center pivot, loading on the axles is always equal.

 As a wheel goes over a bump, it moves the trailer frame only half the height of the bump.
 Or, in a dip, half the depth of the dip.
 With the wheels undulating the road surface, the ride of the trailer is smoother.